 By way of example, a high profile couple might want to consider mediation as a more private alternative to a drawn-out court battle.
 This can not only save a lot of time and expense but also a great deal of emotional stress that comes with being under the public microscope.

-As a word of caution, however, just because mediation proceeding are confidential, it does not mean that settlement agreements filed with a court will also remain private.
+As a word of caution, however, just because mediation proceedings are confidential, it does not mean that settlement agreements filed with a court will also remain private.

 Still, while not right for every case, divorce mediation gives couples the opportunity to work out their differences quietly during what is already no doubt a difficult time in their lives.